 qSOFA score interpretation

-When none or 1 of the criteria is present, sepsis diagnosis remains unlikely but possible and the patient should continue to be monitored if sepsis is suspected.
+When none or 1 of the criteria is present, in-hospital mortality caused by sepsis remains unlikely but possible and the patient should continue to be monitored if sepsis is suspected.
 Initiation of appropriate treatment is recommended if needed and the score should be regularly reassessed.

 Septic shock is now defined as a subset of sepsis with abnormalities in the circulatory, cellular and metabolic areas and posing a greater mortality risk than sepsis (more than 40%).